 All single-family residential lots can have a maximum of one (1) detached ADU and one (1) JADU; or one (1) attached or internal ADU.
 All multifamily lots may convert spaces not used for living into a minimum of one (1) ADU and up to 25% of the existing units or may construct up to two (2) detached existing units and may ADUs.

 There are two (2) types of ADUs - an ADU and a JADU.
 There are different ways to have an ADU on your property.
 ADUs can be achieved through new construction or a conversion of an existing garage, accessory structure, or portion of a dwelling unit.
 ADUs can be attached to or detached (free standing) from an existing single family or multi-family home.
 New ADUs have to adhere to all development standards of the Updated Chapter 11.43 of the City of South Gate's Zoning Code.
 When a portion of the existing single-family or multi-family home or an existing accessory structure is converted into an ADU, it is exempt from meeting certain development standards such as setbacks.

 What is a Junior Accessory Dwelling Unit (JADU)?

 JADUs are similar to ADUs, but are even smaller living units and can only be created within the existing or a proposed main dwelling.
 A JADU cannot exceed a total of 500 square feet.
-The JADU must have a living/sleeping area, and a full kitchen.
+The JADU must have a living/sleeping area, and at least an efficiency kitchen.
 A bathroom is not required, however if a bathroom is not provided, the JADU shall have a direct access into the existing main dwelling unit.
 All single-family residential lots can have one (1) JADU if there is only one (1) detached ADU or no ADU.